8x 2 10x 3 Factor

 Understanding Factors: The Building Blocks of Numbers and Expressions

 Before diving into the specifics of 8x² and 10x³, let's establish a clear understanding of what factors are.
 A factor is a number or algebraic expression that divides another number or expression exactly, without leaving a remainder.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 evenly.
+Day to day, for example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 evenly.
 Similarly, the factors of an algebraic expression like 6x² are 1, 2, 3, 6, x, x², 2x, 3x, 6x, 2x², 3x², and 6x².

 Factoring 8x²: A Step-by-Step Approach